swarupe7/secureblink/ReadMe.md

 - Implement a "Forgot Password" feature that allows users to reset their passwords through a secure email-based process.
 5. Security Measures:
-- Use appropriate libraries to secure against other common attacks.
+- Used appropriate libraries to secure against other common attacks.
 6. Logging:
 - Implement a basic logging system to record user activities and security-related events.
 7. Testing:
-- Write test cases to ensure that the authentication, authorization, and security features are working as expected.
+- Built Test cases to ensure that the authentication, authorization, and security features are working as expected.